 Hemp Oil, Hemp Extract and CBD Oil

-So, make sure the product is made from your preferred material before purchasing.
+So, make sure the product is non-psychoactive and made from your preferred material before purchasing.